rfjakob/barwin-pc/README.md

 		./run-all.sh

-If that does not work, start the services in this order (Don't forget to build first!):
+If that does not work, start the services in this order:

+0. Build (compile) the Java source

+		make

 1. Start the Arduino simulator (enter sudo password if asked):